AdobeDocs/campaign.en/help/v8/dev/schemas.md

 </key>
 ```

-In this example, instead of letting the **@autouuid** attribute create a default primary key named “id” we are specifying our own “householdId” primary key.
+In this example, instead of letting the **@autopk** or the **@autouuid** attribute create a default primary key named “id” we are specifying our own “householdId” primary key.

 >[!CAUTION]
 >